December 5, 2013

 FOR IMMEDIATE RELEASE

 MEDIA CONTACT: Jill Rosen

-“Nelson Mandela looms large as a hero to the South African nation,” says Newman, the James B. Knapp Dean of the Zanvyl Krieger School of Arts and Sciences at Johns Hopkins, “revered for the sacrifices he endured during 27 years behind bars, his refusal to compromise on fundamental human rights, his iron clad belief in the ‘rainbow nation’ that would encourage all groups to remain in the country and build its democratic institutions.
+“Nelson Mandela looms large as a hero to the South African nation, revered for the sacrifices he endured during 27 years behind bars, his refusal to compromise on fundamental human rights, his iron clad belief in the ‘rainbow nation’ that would encourage all groups to remain in the country and build its democratic institutions,” Newman said.

 Newman added, “They are looking with concern now toward those who must pick up the mantle of leadership and guide what is a country of enormous promise through a period of extreme inequality and catastrophic unemployment, especially in their generation. “

 Newman has written or co-authored 12 books, focusing much of her scholarly work on the lives of the working poor and mobility up and down the economic ladder.
 Her most recent book, “The Accordion Family: Boomerang Kids, Anxious Parents and the Private Toll of Global Competition,” was published in 2012.

 To speak to Newman, contact Jill Rosen at 443-997-9906 (office), 443-547-8805 (cell) or firstname.lastname@example.org.

 Johns Hopkins University news releases can be found on the World Wide Web at http://www.jhu.edu/news_info/news/ Information on automatic E-mail delivery of science and medical news releases is available at the same address.